NaturalCycles/js-lib/docs/index.md

   but complicated.
 - First-class TypeScript support (all code in this repo is TypeScript).

-This package is intended to be 0-dependency, "not bloated", tree-shakeable.
+This package is intended to be 0-dependency (exception: [tslib](https://github.com/Microsoft/tslib) from TypeScript), "not bloated", tree-shakeable.
 Supported by reasonably modern Browsers and Node.js latest LTS.

 To fulfil that requirement it exports ESM version (for Browsers) as es2017.